zhenning/riak_wiki/pages/Riak/Concepts/Secondary-Indexes.md

 An index query can be piped into a Map/Reduce job, allowing applications to sort, filter, or process query results in parallel across a cluster.

-h3.
-Lookup Performance
+### Lookup Performance

 Secondary Indexes uses document-based partitioning, which means that the indexes for an object are stored on the same partition as the object itself.
 This has implications on query-time performance.
 When issuing a query, the system must read from what we call a "covering" set of partitions.
 The system looks at how many replicas of our data are stored and determines the minimum number of partitions that it must examine to retrieve a full set of results, accounting for any offline nodes.

 By default, Riak is configured to store 3 replicas of all objects, so the system can generate a full result set if it reads from one-third of the system's partitions, as long as it chooses the right set of partitions.
 The query is then broadcast to the selected partitions, which read the index data, generate a list of keys, and send them back to the requesting node.

-h3.
-Special Fields
+### Special Fields

-The @$key@ index field is a special field that is implicitly indexed on all objects when Secondary Indexes is enabled.
+The `$key` index field is a special field that is implicitly indexed on all objects when Secondary Indexes is enabled.
 The value of this field is the object's key, so this field allows an application to perform range queries across the keys in a bucket.

-h2.
-Examples
+## Examples

-To run the following examples, ensure that Riak is running on localhost with the HTTP endpoint listing on port 8098, and configured to use an index-capable storage backend. @curl@ is required.
+To run the following examples, ensure that Riak is running on localhost with the HTTP endpoint listing on port 8098, and configured to use an index-capable storage backend. `curl` is required.

-h3.
-Indexing Objects
+### Indexing Objects

 The following example indexes four different objects.
 Notice that we're storing both binary and integer fields, field names are automatically lowercased, some fields have multiple values, and duplicate fields are automatically de-duplicated: